Sent09/talks/README.md

 ### `docker-compose up`

-Runs the app in the development mode.\
+Runs the app in the development mode in a docker container.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Available Scripts

-In the project directory, you can run:
+**Also, you can use the next command if you don't want to use docker:**

 ### `npm start`